SCUR0/PowerShell-Scripts/README.md

   To handle situations where no user is logged in, create another scheduled task that runs as system with the same arguments.
 VBS script is not needed for system tasks.

+### Scrub-Snapraid.ps1

+  Perform sync and then a scrub.
+Notify for errors.

+### Send-Gmail.ps1

+  Simple script to send smpt email via gmail.

 ### Send-UPSOutageEmail.ps1

   Send SMTP email notifications for UPS devices that don't offer sending emails (Powerchute Personal Edition)

+### Sync-Snapraid.ps1

+  Check for differences before syncing.
+If differences are found, sync and notify for errors.

 ### Set-NTFSCompression.ps1